aspunith/CodingChallengeGenerator/README.md

-# Secure AI App with Authentication
+# Coding Challenge Generator :Secure AI App with Authentication

 ## Overview
 This project is a full-stack AI-powered application with authentication.
 It allows users to generate coding challenges using OpenAI's GPT models, manage quotas, and view their challenge history.
 The app is built with a FastAPI backend and a React frontend, integrated with Clerk for authentication.